skybert/skybert.net/src/various/discoveries-2025.md

 learn Go the hard way as it [makes me better remember what I learn](https://skybert.net/aifail/dont-fear-the-pointer/).

-Consequently, I made a number of enhancements to my Emacs configuation, which I have documented in [this YouTube video](https://www.youtube.com/watch?v=p_xX_vX8M7g).
+Naturally, I made a number of enhancements to my Emacs configuation to make it an excellent editor for writing Go programs.
+I have documented all these steps in [this YouTube video](https://www.youtube.com/watch?v=p_xX_vX8M7g).
 The Emacs configuration changes can be found in my [.emacs](https://gitlab.com/skybert/my-little-friends/-/blob/master/emacs/.emacs#L882)